jackwhurt/personal-website/README.md

 - Open the link and add the shortcut
 - Open settings on your iPhone
 - Nagivate to Focus and add the fitness focus
+- Go into the fitness focus settings and add a schedule
+- Add the location of your gym and decrease the radius to 50m
 - Head to shortcuts app and click the automation section
 - Add automation and create personal automation
 - Scroll down to fitness focus and select when turning on